Friday, October 31, 2008

 The fingers were very delicate (and actually didn't survive the glove removal in my case).
 To hide this problem, I wanted to use witches' fingers, but we only had three of these, so I found witches' fingernails at the dollar store.
 If you can find the fingers, they would look much better!

-Ingredients for Chocolate-Chocolate CakeYou can find the recipe for Chocolate-Chocolate Cupcakes in the book Baking: From My Home to Yours by Dorie Greenspan or here.
+Ingredients for Chocolate-Chocolate CakeYou can find the recipe for Chocolate-Chocolate Cupcakes in the book Baking: From My Home to Yours (affiliate link) by Dorie Greenspan or here.
 To see how the rest of the TWD group fared with this week's recipe, click here and then click on each blogger!
 Thanks to Clara of I Heart Food4Thought who chose the recipe for this week.

 Chocolate-Chocolate Cupcakes baked in a rubber gloveTasting Notes